researchart/rose6icse/submissions/reusable/ICSE-main-325-ComboDroid/STATUS.md

 Second, our tool can be `reused` for further purposes.
-We describe the workflow and usages of the tool step by step for a comprehensive guideline, and discuss how it can be reused in depth in the `README.md`.
+We describe the workflow and usages of the tool step by step for a comprehensive guideline, and discuss how it can be reused in depth in the `README.md`:

-ComboDroid is well structured with many functionalities that can be reused for other activities.
-For instance:

 - The `runComboDroid.sh` script can be used to easily run tests on other apps;
 - The generated combos can be reused for further testing and analyzing purposes;